Hi, my name is Sophia.

 I am a professional counsellor and psychotherapist based in Singapore.

-My mission is to help individuals like you lead successful, fulfilling and well-meaning lives – one that you would be eager to jump out of bed for.
+My mission is to help individuals like you lead successful, fulfilling and well-meaning lives – no matter where you are starting from.
 I work closely with teenagers and adults to help them overcome life challenges and flourish as individuals.

 I believe in a wellness approach towards mental health.
 Instead of paying attention to our mental health only when issues arise, I believe that our mental health is an important aspect of functioning that anyone can strive to improve on.
 Just like going to the gym to improve one’s physical strength, counselling and psychotherapy works on improving the state of one’s mind.